juniorcfaj/udacity-azure-course/README.md

 This project is for Azure DevOps Engineers who want to deploy a scalable IaaS web server in Azure.

-## Getting Started
-1. Clone this repository

-2. Log in into Azure

-3. Update this README to reflect how someone would use your code.

 ## Dependencies
 1. Create an [Azure Account](https://portal.azure.com)
 2. Install the [Azure command line interface](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)